Skip to content

 • Default Redshift database is typically dev or defaultdb

-• You can find this in the AWS Redshift Console
+• You can find this in the AWS Redshift Query Editor

 OWOX Data Marts uses AWS IAM credentials to authenticate with Redshift Data API.